The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 Activities can be either taxonomy-aligned or taxonomy-eligible activities.
 While taxonomy-aligned activities meet all three main criteria, taxonomy-eligible activities only meet the criteria of “substantial contribution”, and not the DNSH and/or minimum safeguards.

-Affected companies by the EU Taxonomy
+Companies affected by the EU Taxonomy

 The following companies are subject to mandatory disclosure requirements: